Shoeless Joe Jackson Musuem – Greenville, South Carolina

 It is important to note that no evidence exists to incriminate Joe and in fact, much evidence exists to absolve him, including his record during the series.
 In those games, Jackson made a record 12 hits with a batting average of .375.
 He also committed no errors and threw a runner out at the plate.
 Further, all seven other members of the scandal later confessed Jackson’s innocence, and in 1999, upon review of court records and contemporary news accounts, the US House of Representatives voted to ask the MLB to reverse their verdict.
 Over a decade later, the MLB has yet to heed this request.

 Now used as a museum to remember Greenville’s beloved baseball son, Jackson’s house was dismantled and moved three miles from its original location of 119 East Wilburn Avenue to the historic West End of Greenville behind the new Flour Baseball Field.
 The address is 356 Field Street – a nod to Shoeless Joe’s lifetime batting average of .356, which stands as the third highest in baseball’s history!

-Many thanks to Joseph Baker of Summerville who contributed both this photo and much of the information that accompanies it.
+Many thanks to Joseph Baker who contributed both this photo and much of the information that accompanies it.

 You may not use them in any form without written consent.